mravanini/mammography-workshop/README.md

 5. Run the deploy script.
 Replace the <<endpoint_name>> below by the endpoint copied in step 4.
     ```
-    ./deploy.sh create <endpoint_name>
+    ./deploy.sh create <<endpoint_name>>
     ```
-3. Copy the Client URL from the script output
+6. Copy the Client URL from the script output.
+It will look something like this: "http://sg-tko-workshop-public-123456789011.s3-website.region.amazonaws.com/"

-4. Open the URL in a browser, upload a mammography image and see the results!
+7. Open the URL in a browser, upload a mammography image and see the results!
 Download a sample mammography image here:

 * CC-Right: https://mammography-workshop.s3.amazonaws.com/sample/resize_CCD_564.jpg